biobakery/metawibele/README.md

 	* File name:
 		`$OUTPUT_DIR/prioritization/$BASENAME_supervised_prioritization.rank.table.tsv`
 	* * These are the results of supervised prioritization by combing ecological properties and environmental/phenotypic properties.
-Each protein family has a numeric priority score based on meta-ranking.
+Each protein family has a numeric priority score based on meta ranking.
 	* `$BASENAME_supervised_prioritization.rank.tsv` is the overall ranking for all protein families.